 Heritage varieties of grain, like the wheat we grow on the farm, can be taller than many modern varieties and therefore yields so much more straw.
 We harvest the seeds of wheat to be made into flour and chop and lay the stalks (straw) to be baled for farm uses like our compost.

 The Organic Farm is our center of sustainability for the company.
 Using the farm’s innovation and development, we’re able to share what we’ve learned with our partner growers to help them become more sustainable as well.
-In 2022, the farm is committed to achieving 95% zero waste, eliminating three non-recyclable products, and demonstrating an electric delivery truck to reduce our carbon footprint.
+In 2023, the farm is committed to eliminating 8,000 pounds of non-recyclable plastic from landfill, eliminating three non-recyclable products, and reducing carbon emissions.